 Earth Sciences and Physics

-The graduate units of Earth Sciences and Physics participate in the Collaborative M.Sc. and Ph.D.
-Programs in Earth Sciences and Physics.
-These programs foster graduate education in those areas of study that overlap traditional departmental boundaries.
-Students must meet all respective degree requirements of the School of Graduate Studies, the home department (e.g., Earth Sciences or Physics), and the Collaborative Program.
+The graduate units of Earth Sciences and Physics participate in the collaborative M.Sc. and Ph.D. specializations in Earth Sciences and Physics.
+These collaborate specializations foster graduate education in those areas of study that overlap traditional departmental boundaries.
+Students must meet all respective degree requirements of the School of Graduate Studies, the home department (e.g., Earth Sciences or Physics), and the Collaborative Specialization.

-Students who successfully complete the requirements of the Collaborative Program will receive the notation “Completed Collaborative Program in Earth Sciences and Physics” on their transcript.
-For a full description of the program requirements, refer to Earth Sciences and Physics Collaborative program entry in the University of Toronto ‘s School of Graduate Studies Calendar.
+Students who successfully complete the requirements of the Collaborative Specialization will receive the notation “Completed Collaborative Specialization in Earth Sciences and Physics” on their transcript.
+For a full description of the program requirements, refer to Earth Sciences and Physics Collaborative Specialization entry in the University of Toronto ‘s School of Graduate Studies Calendar.

-Earth Sciences and a number of other graduate units, in conjunction with the Centre for Environment, offer a collaborative master’s program in environmental studies.
+Earth Sciences and a number of other graduate units, in conjunction with the Centre for Environment, offer a collaborative master’s specialization in environmental studies.

 A joint thesis master’s degree may be taken with the Centre for Environment.
 Normally the program will be defined by M.Sc. degree requirements from the “home department” (e.g., Earth Sciences) as well as several specific requirements prescribed by the Centre for Environment.